-Erin was featured on the Discovery Chanel documentary, “Emerging Epidemic: Food Allergies in America.”
-In addition, Erin has consulted and contributed to a variety of media sources including those programs and articles featured on CBS Radio, Politico, Healthline, Fox 5 DC, and CBS News.
+Erin is an Emmy-award winner for writing and producing “Spell It Out”, a PSA about food allergies.
+She and her family were featured on the Discovery Chanel documentary, “Emerging Epidemic: Food Allergies in America.”
+Additionally, Erin has consulted and contributed to a variety of media sources including those programs and articles featured on CBS Radio, Politico, Bloomberg, Healthline, WebMD, Fox 5, and CBS News.
 Erin is also the food allergy columnist and medical editor for the publication, Allergy & Asthma Today.

-With ten years experience training school administrators, teachers and staff about food allergy management, Erin thoroughly enjoys spending time in the classroom educating children about living with food allergies.
+With fifteen years experience training school administrators, teachers and staff about food allergy management, Erin thoroughly enjoys spending time in the classroom educating children about living with food allergies.

-Among her many areas of interest are food allergy innovation, education, psychosocial implications of living with food allergy, as well as advocacy.
+Among her many areas of interest are advocacy, access to care and treatment, food allergy innovation, education, psychosocial implications of living with food allergy.
 Through her organization, AllergyStrong, Erin is focused on helping the at-risk and underserved community living with food allergies.

-Erin is a former U.S. diplomat with experience in the Middle East, North Africa, Europe, and South America.
-She’s worked with foreign governments to counter narcotrafficking, terrorism, and foster international peace.
-She loves languages and is an avid cook.
+Erin is a former U.S. diplomat with experience in the Middle East, Europe, and South America.
+She’s worked with foreign governments to counter narcotrafficking and terrorism, as well as foster international peace.
+She loves languages, plays competitive tennis and is an avid cook.

 Born a severely allergic child, my son first reacted to milk at six months old and was officially diagnosed with a wide array of food allergies by fifteen months.
 I was overwhelmed.
 Like many parents, I didn’t grow up with food allergies (nor did anyone I knew).
 Throughout my pregnancy I had imagined that we’d one day make cookies together, maybe sneak in a bite of pizza.
 But with milk, egg, soy, wheat, peanut, tree nut, corn and sesame seed allergies (nevermind his allergy to my two dogs!), those dreams felt impossible.
 I deeply mourned the loss of these hopes and visions until my husband helped me regain perspective, reminding me that there MUST be a way around all of it.